learntocloud/learn-to-cloud/docs/phase2/README.md

 - How to create a Git repo locally
 - How to create a GitHub repo and clone it locally.
 - How to create a git branch
-- How too add changes to a git branch
+- How to add changes to a git branch
 - How to merge Git changes
 - How to document code with a README